aaphane/push_swap/README.md

 Once read, checker executes them and displays "OK" if integers are sorted.
 Otherwise, it will display "KO".
 The second one called push_swap which calculates and displays on the standard output the smallest program using Push_swap instruction language that sorts integer arguments received.

+How to make:
+run "make"
+2 executables will be created as a result, checker and push_swap.
+# push swap